MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 ## File Storage

-Files and images in the form binary data works by linking StackMob to your personal Amazon S3 account.
+Files and images in the form of binary data are saved on StackMob by linking to your personal Amazon S3 account.
 You'll then declare a Binary type field in your schema and all files, images, etc. that you save will actually be stored in your S3 library, and the value of the field will be the URL that points to that data.

 <!--- Add schema field -->